Resident Evil 5

-Resident Evil 5 (Note: Known in Japan as Biohazard 5 (バイオハザード5, Baiohazādo Faibu)) is a 2009 third-person shooter video game developed and published by Capcom.
-It is a major installment in the Resident Evil series, and was released for the PlayStation 3 and Xbox 360 consoles in March 2009 and for Windows in September 2009.
-It was re-released for PlayStation 4 and Xbox One in June 2016.
-The plot involves an investigation of a terrorist threat by Bioterrorism Security Assessment Alliance agents Chris Redfield and Sheva Alomar in Kijuju, a fictional region of West Africa.
+Resident Evil 5 (Note: Known in Japan as Biohazard 5 (バイオハザード5, Baiohazādo Faibu)) is a 2009 third-person shooter game developed and published by Capcom.
+It was released for the PlayStation 3 and Xbox 360 consoles in March 2009 and for Windows in September 2009.
+It was rereleased for PlayStation 4 and Xbox One in June 2016.

+The plot involves an investigation of a terrorist threat by Chris Redfield and Sheva Alomar in Kijuju, a fictional region of West Africa.
 Chris learns that he must confront his past in the form of an old enemy, Albert Wesker, and his former partner, Jill Valentine.

-The gameplay of Resident Evil 5 is similar to that of the previous installment, though it is the first in the series designed for two-player cooperative gameplay.
-It has also been considered the first game in the main series to depart from the survival horror genre, with critics saying it bore more resemblance to an action game.
-Motion capture was used for the cutscenes, and it was the first video game to use a virtual camera system.
+The gameplay is similar to Resident Evil 4 (2005), though it is the first in the series designed for two-player cooperative gameplay.
+It was considered the first main Resident Evil game to depart from the survival horror genre, with critics saying it bore more resemblance to an action game.
+Motion capture was used for the cutscenes.
 Several staff members from the original Resident Evil worked on Resident Evil 5.
 The Windows version was developed by Mercenary Technology.

-Resident Evil 5 received a positive reception, despite some criticism for its control scheme.
-The game received divided opinions on whether aspects of it were racist; an investigation by the British Board of Film Classification found the complaints were unsubstantiated.
-It is the best-selling game of the Resident Evil franchise when not including remakes, (Note: Resident Evil 2 has sold more copies when including both the original 1998 release and the 2019 remake.) and the original version remained the best-selling individual Capcom release until March 2018, when it was outsold by Monster Hunter: World.
-A sequel, Resident Evil 6, was released in 2012.
+Resident Evil 5 received positive reviews, despite some criticism for its control scheme.
+It received divided opinions on whether aspects of it were racist; an investigation by the British Board of Film Classification found the complaints were unsubstantiated.
+Resident Evil 5 was the best-selling Capcom game until 2018, when it was outsold by Monster Hunter: World, and the best-selling Resident Evil game until the Resident Evil 2 remake (2019).